Kong/docs.konghq.com/src/gateway/how-to/kong-gateway.md

 {:.note}
 > **Note:** The script creates a log file in the current directory named `how-to-kong.log`

-Docker is now downloading and running the Kong Gateway and supporting database.
+Docker is now downloading and running the {{site.base_gateway}} and supporting database.
 Additionally, the script bootstraps the database and installs a [mock service](https://mockbin.org/) to experiment with.
 Depending on your internet download speeds, this command should complete relatively quickly, and once you have the images cached locally, subsequent usage of this guide will complete much faster.